mrollinswaterman/mtgtools/README.md

-# MTG-scripts
+# mtgtools
-Random assortment of MTG-related Python scripts I wrote for my own use
+CLI for analyzing MtG cards with different parameters